Dublin county football team: Post-Heffernan years: 1986–2008

 Dublin and Meath were involved in one of the most famous of Leinster SFC encounters in 1991, the Dublin and Meath four-parter.
 The teams had to go to three replays in their Leinster SFC first round match before a winner could be found.
 This series of games had the added factor of Dublin and Meath being long-time fierce rivals, a rivalry that intensified when Meath won four from the previous five Leinster SFCs and two All-Ireland SFCs over the previous five years, to replace Dublin as the strongest team in the province of Leinster.
 Meath eventually won the series, thanks to a last-minute goal scored by Kevin Foley, and a point scored by David Beggy, in the third replay.
 Foley took seven steps for the winning goal.

 Dublin qualified for the 1992 All-Ireland Senior Football Championship Final by defeating surprise Munster champions Clare in the All-Ireland SFC semi-final.
 However, the county was surprised itself in the final to be defeated unexpectedly by Donegal.

 Dublin qualified for the 1994 All-Ireland Senior Football Championship Final by defeating surprise Connacht champions Leitrim in the All-Ireland SFC semi-final.
 However, the county lost to Down in the final on this occasion.
+The following year, Dublin won the 1995 All-Ireland Senior Football Championship final, defeating Tyrone by a single point.